TickerSparkInvestor Intelligence

 Customer Profile

-SoFi’s customer base is broadening, but the data points to a relatively attractive core borrower profile.
-In Q1 2026, personal loan borrowers had a weighted average income of $154,000 and a weighted average FICO score of 745.
-Student loan borrowers had weighted average income of $161,000 and weighted average FICO of 767.
-Those metrics indicate a prime to super-prime orientation rather than a stretch into lower-credit consumer finance.
+SoFi's lending customer is positioned toward the prime end of consumer credit.
+Personal-loan borrowers had a weighted average income of $154,000 and a weighted average FICO score of 745 in Q1 2026.
+Student-loan borrowers had a weighted average income of $161,000 and a weighted average FICO score of 767.

 Competitive Landscape